offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                   +--- "Mycoplasma agalactiae"
    ```

- * `{bm} distance matrix/(distance matrix|distance matrices)_PT/i` - Given a set of n different species, a distance matrix_PT is an n-by-n matrix where each element contains the distance between the species for that cell.
+ * `{bm} distance matrix/(distance matrix|distance matrices)/i` - Given a set of n different species, a distance matrix is an n-by-n matrix where each element contains the distance between the species for that cell.
 For example, for the species snake, lizard, bird, and crocodile ...

    |           | Snake | Lizard | Bird | Crocodile |
    |-----------|-------|--------|------|-----------|